Simon Prebble

-Simon Micawber Prebble (born 13 February 1942) is an English–American narrator.
-Initially a stage actor, he has a wide-ranging career in television drama, was a game show announcer in Britain, and a voice-over narrator for television, and film.
-In recent years he has narrated a large number of audiobooks and received an Audie (Audiobook award) in 2010.
+Simon Micawber Prebble (born 13 February 1942) is a British-American narrator.
+Initially a stage actor, he has a wide-ranging career in television drama, was a game show announcer in Britain, and a voice-over narrator for film and television.
+In recent years, he has narrated a large number of audiobooks and received an Audie (Audiobook award) in 2010.